 As the leading sports anchor in Southern California, he has earned more than 30 L.A.
 Emmy Awards, 22 Golden Mike Awards, three prestigious Associated Press Awards and numerous L.A.
 Press Club Awards for his sports segments, specials and series.

-Roggin was also bestowed the Joseph M. Quinn Award for Lifetime Achievement from The Los Angeles Press Club in 2013, and inducted into the Southern California Sports Broadcaster’s Hall of Fame in 2014, and inducted into the California Sports Hall of Fame in 2019.
+Roggin was also bestowed the Joseph M. Quinn Award for Lifetime Achievement from The Los Angeles Press Club in 2013, inducted into the Southern California Sports Broadcaster’s Hall of Fame in 2014, and inducted into the California Sports Hall of Fame in 2019.

 Roggin is one of very few local sportscasters nationwide who also works for the NBC Network during the Olympic Games.
 He has been a network host and reporter for every Game since 1984, including in Los Angeles, London, Vancouver, Beijing, Athens, Turin, Sydney, and Salt Lake.

 Roggin joined NBC4 as the weekend sports anchor and weekday reporter, and by 1986, he became the station's primary sports anchor and reporter.
 He expanded his role in 1985 when he created and became host and executive producer of ‘Sunday Night Sports.’

 Well-known for his use of humor and satire in his sports reporting, Roggin created segments such as the ‘Hall of Shame,’ which featured video clips of humorous and unforgettable sports moments, and his signature ‘Roggin’s Heroes,’ which highlights remarkable or extraordinary plays in the world of sports. ’Roggin’s Heroes’ was developed into a successful nationally syndicated, weekly show in 1990.
 The Roggin's Heroes segment continues to this day in his newscasts.